Doctoral Degree in Agricultural and Extension Education

 - Hours: Eighteen hours from the master’s program can be counted toward the doctoral program unless you immediately “rollover” from the NC State master’s program into the doctoral program.
 In those situations, up to 36 hours completed in the master’s program can count toward the doctoral degree.

 - Time Limit: Students have 10 years to complete the doctoral program (starting with the first course counted in the program).
 Once admitted, students must maintain continuous enrollment in at least one course every semester.
 You may request a leave of absence for up to two semesters.

 At the completion of the coursework, and no later than four years after the start of the doctoral program, students must complete a comprehensive examination (written and oral) to continue in the program.
-If the student fails this exam, the doctoral program is terminated.
+If you fail this exam, the doctoral program is terminated.

 The written exam is 16 hours – four hours a day, for four days.
 This exam covers the student’s factual knowledge and the ability to apply this knowledge.

-- Part 1 (4 hours) is over general knowledge (e.g., history and philosophy) in the field of agricultural and extension education.
+- Part 1 (4 hours) – is over general knowledge (e.g., history and philosophy) in agricultural and extension education.

-- Part 2 (4 hours) concentrates on coursework and knowledge in the field of the student’s specialization (i.e., the practice of agricultural education, the practice of extension education, the practice of international development, etc.)
+- Part 2 (4 hours) – concentrates on coursework and knowledge in the student’s specialization (e.g., the practice of agricultural education, the practice of extension education, the practice of international development, etc.)